ammesonb/cluster/README.md

 to the known hosts.
 In this case, a passphrase should be included, separated by a comma.
 A sample configuration file may look like:
 ```
-server1.example.com
+server1.example.com password1
-server2.example.com
+server2.example.com password2
-laptop1,open sesame
+laptop1,open password3
 ```
-Note the passphrase must contain at least 8 characters.
+Note the initial passphrase must contain at least 8 characters.
+This will be updated automatically every hour.

 ### services
-The services file should be a newline-separated file of SystemV init scripts.
+The services file should be a newline-separated file of services that should be distributed.
 Each line will be in the format:
 ```
 <service name> <primary host> <secondary host> ....
 ```